Modern Fatigue: You Can Recover and Stay Recovered

 While this is her first book, she has also authored a chapter on burnout prevention for orthopaedic surgeons in Mercer’s Textbook of Orthopaedics and Trauma 10th edition.
 Sue lives with her husband in Queensland, Australia.

-The study of Character Medicine
+Character Medicine

 I was first introduced to the idea of mind-body medicine in the ‘80s when a palliative care physician gave me a book to read: “Love, Medicine and Miracles” by Dr. Bernie Segal.
 The ideas in this book so appealed to me that they started me on a decades long quest to understand the mind-body connection to health and wellbeing.